natalieagus/50005-2023/_os_notes/week4-2_solutions.md

 ### Non-atomic example
 Not all `LD`/`ST` instructions are guaranteed to be atomic, we take this for granted.
 To understand this better, let's use an analogy.
 Consider a scenario of a non-atomic database containing student grades that were initialised to `null` and these two actions performed:
-1. Professor A is keying in the grade of student I. Total grade is 90, but he did it via multiple steps: 45, then old value + 45.
+1. Professor A is keying in the grade of student `I`.
+Total grade is 90, but he did it via multiple steps: 45, then old value + 45.
 This storing of student grade is non-atomic (requires two steps)
-2. Professor B fetch the grade of student I, checked that it's not `null`, and assumed that Professor A has done uploading the grades.
+2. Professor B fetch the grade of student `I`, checked that it's not `null`, and assumed that Professor A has done uploading the grades.
 Professor B then increment it by 2: old value + 2, and submit the copy to student Admin

-By right, the grade of student I should be 92.
-However, since the database is not atomic, Professor B might fetch the intermediary grade of student I (which means the update done by Professor A is not complete yet).
-Student I end up having a grade of 47 instead of 92 (got an F instead of an A!).
+By right, the grade of student `I` should be 92.
+However, since the database is not atomic, Professor B might fetch the intermediary grade of student `I` (which means the update done by Professor A is not complete yet).
+Student `I` end up having a grade of 47 instead of 92 (got an F instead of an A!).
 This grade 47 *does not belong to anybody*, it's just a catastrophe resulted from non-atomic store made by Professor A.

 What happened?
 > The `STORE` done by Professor A is not `ATOMIC`, meaning that what Professor B saw was a non-existent intermediary value of the student's grade.
 Professor B indeed executed his action *after* Professor A, but didn't realise that Professor A has not finished.
 Many operations of read and write from a distributed (noSQL) database are not atomic because it causes a slow performance. *Actually* storing the value into the database is done in background to improve interactivity.